The benefits of HIIT (high intensity interval training) are so numerous that condensing them down to one list is pretty tough going.

 The fact that you can do HIIT as a cardio or resistance training approach.

 In fact, you can even train them both concurrently.
 The protocol remains the same!
-Mixing periods of high intensity training with periods of lower intensity rest.
-Regardless of the equipment used to do the work with.
+Mixing periods of high intensity training with periods of lower intensity rest, regardless of the equipment used to do the work.

 Again, I’d highly recommend checking out our HIIT workouts.
-I can guarantee you’ll find a new idea in here, especially if you have only thought of HIIT as bodyweight cardio routines.
+I can guarantee you’ll find a new idea here, especially if you have only thought of HIIT as a bodyweight cardio routine.

-HIIT with kettlebells, dumbbells, barbells, cardio or even a mixture of them all is possible.
+HIIT with kettlebells, dumbbells, barbells, cardio, or even a mixture of them all is possible.
 In many ways, it’s preferable for the general exerciser.
-In fact, CrossFit has built an entirely new sport using variations on this as a basic theme.
+CrossFit has built an entirely new sport using variations on this as a basic theme.

 Short, hard workouts with lots of variety.

 Check out the GOAT of CrossFit, Mat Fraser doing this Tabata workout for inspiration…

 This is obvious to a lot of people who use HIIT regularly.
 But many newbies to the approach forget they can mix things up!

 Instead, many people stick to the cardio-based HIIT using one item of equipment or exercise method.